- What is the Lazarus Group.

 Who Is the Lazarus Group?

-The Group is believed to have been active since 2009, but they became widely known in 2014 after a big cyberattack on Sony Pictures, which caused major problems and got a lot of media attention.
-Since then, they have been involved in many serious online attacks, including stealing money from banks and cryptocurrency companies.
+The group in question has been active since 2009, though their name didn’t become widespread until 2014 when they launched a big cyberattack on Sony Pictures that caused a lot of problems and attracted a lot of media coverage.
+After that, they participated in various serious online attacks, among which were money theft from banks and cryptocurrency firms.

 This group is not made up of regular hackers.
 They are very skilled and organized.
 They use smart tools and tricks to break into computer systems.
 Sometimes they send fake job offers or create fake websites to fool people into clicking dangerous links or downloading harmful software.